macleod-matt/DD-Scheduler-Embedded/README.md

 This project was developed as an embedded software solution onboard an STM32F0 discovery board, utilizing the open source STM32F4 and FreeRTOS API’s.
-The final solution consisted of the following FreeRTOS objects: 2 xTasks [2], 2 queues [2] but required several helper functions to accommodate the linked list manipulation required to create the tasks.
+The final solution consisted of the following FreeRTOS objects: 2 xTasks, 2 queues but required several helper functions to accommodate the linked list manipulation required to create the tasks.
-All interactions with the STM board were made via remote access into the Uvic ECE laboratories.
-The final solution was demonstrated to the Lab TA and met all functional requirements.

 ## Design Solution